Hypothermia in Anaesthetised Dogs

 Causes of Hypothermia in Anesthetized Dogs

-• Exposure to cold environments such as air-conditioned operating rooms
+• Exposure to cold environments, such as air-conditioned operating rooms

-• Reduced muscle activity due to anesthesia
+• Reduced muscle activity caused by anesthesia

-• Administration of cold intravenous fluids or gases
+• Cold intravenous fluids or anesthetic gases

-Side Effects and Risks of Hypothermia in Dogs
+Side Effects and Risks of Hypothermia

 More severe hypothermia may lead to: